xitij27/MarbleNet_VAD_No_Streaming/readme.md

 ```

 ## Infer with the following steps:
-### - Make sure you are within For_SpeechLab folder.
+### - Make sure you are within MarbleNet_VAD_non_streaming folder.
 You should be in the same level as chunked_audio folder!
 ### - then in your terminal execute the command here:
 ```
 python -m marblenet_infer